 Our focus is to limit your radiation exposure

 - ARA has over 115 board-certified radiologists, all of whom have extensive training in radiation safety and methods to limit radiation exposure for our patients.
 One physician serves as Radiation Safety Officer to provide leadership and set standards for our radiation safety programs.
 All ARA staff and physicians adhere to the “as low as reasonably achievable” standard in keeping radiation doses low while producing scans that are useful for diagnostics and procedures.

 - The imaging equipment at all of our facilities is American College of Radiology (ACR) accredited.
-As a requirement of this accreditation, each unit is calibrated and monitored by our staff and a licensed medical physicist, as well as being serviced by factory qualified engineers.
+As a requirement of this accreditation, each unit is calibrated and monitored by our staff and a licensed medical physicist and serviced by factory-qualified engineers.
 Buying and maintaining up-to-date equipment allows ARA to continue to keep your radiation dose as low as possible.